percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 The changes mainly touch the replica side.
 A source cluster is just a normal cluster with:

 - `spec.mysql.expose` configured for external reach,
-- a `replication` key in its `spec.secretsName` Secret (so the existing user-management code provisions the MySQL user).
+- a `replication` key in its `spec.secretsName` Secret (the existing user-management code provisions the MySQL user).

 The replica cluster reconciler grows a new phase that activates when `spec.mysql.replicationChannels` is non-empty: